Deltares/hydromt_wflow/README.rst

 Changelog
 ----------
-See the :doc:`full changelog <docs/changelog>` for a complete list of changes and release notes.
+See the :doc:`full changelog <changelog>` for a complete list of changes and release notes.

 .. _Hydromt: https://deltares.github.io/hydromt/latest/